sbryngelson/group-docs/phd-syllabus/giving-talks.md

      * Having someone tell you when you do this.
 * There is too much text on your slides.
    * Figure out what your message is and then remove text that does not help deliver this message.
-      * __Example:__ To five decimal places, what are the coefficients of the stiffened gas equation of state you used to model the properties of water?
+      * __Example:__ You list, to five decimal places, the coefficients of the stiffened gas equation of state you used to model the properties of water.
-      * __Answer:__ No one cares and they assume you are sufficiently competent to use reasonable ones.
+      * __Problem:__ No one cares and they assume you are sufficiently competent to use reasonable ones.
 If your results are sensitive to this information then you would most certainly be giving a very different talk indeed.
    * The point: This is not a journal article, and not _everything_ needs to be explicitly stated or referenced.
 Only the things that contribute to your story.

 #### Q&A